Heat kernel-based p-energy norms on metric measure spaces: Connected homogeneous p.c.f self-similar sets and their glue-ups

 \section{Connected homogeneous p.c.f self-similar sets and their glue-ups}

-In this section, we work with `fractal glue-ups' using connected homogeneous p.c.f self-similar sets as `tiles', which can be both bounded and unbounded.
-We first obtain their equivalent discrete semi-norms (vertex energies).
-Then we introduce weak monotonicity properties for vertex energies, including property (E) in \cite[Definition 3.1]{GaoYuZhang2022PA}, properties (VE) and $(\widetilde{VE})$.
-We will verify property (E) on nested fractals, and our main goal is to show the equivalence of (KE) and (VE).
-Lastly, we show that aforementioned consequences hold for certain `fractal glue-ups', for example, nested fractals and the fractal blow-ups.
+In this section, we analyze bounded and unbounded `fractal glue-ups' by using connected homogeneous p.c.f self-similar sets as `tiles'.
+We first obtain equivalent discrete semi-norms (vertex energies) in Subsection \ref{subsec5.1}.
+Then in Subsection \ref{subsec5.2}, we introduce weak-monotonicity properties for vertex energies, including property (E) in \cite[Definition 3.1]{GaoYuZhang2022PA}, properties $(VE)_{\sigma}$ and $(\widetilde{VE})_{\sigma}$.
+We will verify property (E) on nested fractals.
+In Subsection \ref{subsec5.3}, we show the equivalence between $(KE)_{\sigma}$ and $(VE)_{\sigma}$.
+Lastly, we show that aforementioned consequences hold for certain `fractal glue-ups', for example, nested fractals and their fractal blow-ups in Subsection \ref{subsec5.4}.